 Join the distinctive Continental Philosophy MA at University of Warwick.
-The Philosophy department, ranked 1st in REF 2014, offers a broad range of topics within the field of continental philosophy.
+The Philosophy department offers a broad range of topics within the field of continental philosophy.
 Discover expertise on 19th and 20th century continental philosophy with specialist guidance.

 This programme draws on our long-established strengths in Continental Philosophy.
 It is distinctive in offering an unusually broad range of module options specifically in this area of philosophy, covering 19th and 20th century Continental Philosophy, major figures and themes, as well as more specialised or less mainstream topics.
 Because of the breadth of our expertise in this area, whichever module option you choose, you will be taught by world leaders in their respective fields.